As a Worcester student you have a range of options to study abroad on exchange at one of our international partner universities.

 Be sure that your chosen destination fits your course needs and learning requirements.

-Research the costs involved including: living costs at the university and in the city/area, visa fees, health insurance requirements and fees, and minor facilities or technology fees.
+Research the costs involved including living costs at the university and in the city/area, visa fees, health insurance requirements etc.

 Public transportation.
 Some places, particularly in North America or Australia, might have fewer public transportation options than in the UK.
 Research the city and area you will live in to be sure your expectations are realistic.